stronnag/msp_set_rx/README.md

 * Configure two MSP ports, one can be used for the MSP RX, the other to inspect the RX channels in the configurator.

-In one terminal (with `eeprom.bin` pre-configured for MSP receiver):
+In one terminal (with `eeprom.bin` pre-configured for MSP receiver), POSIXally at least:
 ```
 ((fl2sitl --minimal&) && inav_SITL --path ~/sitl-eeproms/fw-eeprom.bin --sim xp)
 ```